Database-First approach in Entity Framework Core

 Before running the command make sure you have Install EF Core Tools installed in your project.
 I have covered this on Installation of Entity Framework Core tutorial.

 The command to run is shown below.
+Make sure to run this command from the directory of your project file.

 PM> dotnet ef dbcontext scaffold "Server=vaio;Database=Company;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -o Models